-The Governor's Advocacy Office serves thousands of individuals and families throughout Oregon every year.
-Anyone experiencing a problem with, or seeking information about programs or services provided by DHS may receive help and direction from the Governor's Advocacy Office's ombudsmen.
+The Governor's Advocacy Office assists thousands of individuals and families throughout Oregon every year, including any individual experiencing a problem with or seeking information about programs or services provided by ODHS.

-- Investigate and research issues or grievances to determine whether program staff are in compliance with DHS policies and procedures
+- investigation and research of issues to determine whether program staff have followed ODHS policies and procedures,

-- Track and identify systemic trends or training needs; recommend modifications to policy and procedures when findings determine that an existing policy has an unintended or adverse impact on clients
+- recommendations of modifications to policy and procedures when findings demonstrate that an existing policy has an adverse impact on clients and others.

-- GAO must adhere to Oregon statutes, administrative rules, department and program policies without exception.
+- GAO must adhere to Oregon statutes, administrative rules, department and program policies without exception, including our responsibility as mandatory reporters of abuse and neglect.

-- GAO cannot overturn final orders on administrative hearings or court decisions.
+- GAO cannot review or overturn final orders on administrative hearings or court decisions.

 Client Civil Rights and Formal Complaints